Parabolic subgroups of large-type Artin groups: Intersection of parabolic subgroups

 Let~$\gamma$ be a combinatorial geodesic from~$v$ to~$v'$.
 By the above, $H$~fixes the first edge~$e$ of~$\gamma$.
 Let~$v_1$ be the vertex of~$e$ distinct from~$v$.
 We have that~$H$ fixes~$v_1$ and~$v'$, and these two vertices are at combinatorial distance $n$.
 By the induction hypothesis, $H$ fixes pointwise the portion of~$\gamma$ between~$v_1$ and~$v'$, and it now follows that~$H$ fixes pointwise all of~$\gamma$.
 This concludes the induction. \end{proof}

 We proceed now to the proof of the main theorem of this section:

 \begin{proof}[Proof of \autoref{theorem:intersection}] We will prove the theorem by induction on the number $n$ of generators of~$A_S$.
+If $n=2$, $A_S$ is an Artin group on two generators $a, b$ and there are two cases to consider.
+If $m_{ab}<\infty$, then $A_S$ is a spherical Artin group, so \autoref{item1} follows from \citep[Theorem~9.5]{CGGW} and \autoref{item2} follows from \citep[Theorem~0.2]{Godelle}.
+If $m_{ab}=\infty$, then $A_S$ is a free group on two generators $a, b$.
+Moreover, the proper parabolic subgroups are either trivial or infinite cyclic.
+Since the action of $A_S$ on the Bass-Serre tree associated to the splitting $\langle a \rangle * \langle b \rangle$ has trivial edge stabilisers, it follows that two distinct proper parabolic subgroups intersect trivially.
+Thus, \autoref{item1} and \autoref{item2} follow immediately.

-If $n=2$, $A_S$ is a spherical (dihedral) Artin group, so \autoref{item1} follows from \citep[Theorem~9.5]{CGGW} and \autoref{item2} follows from \citep[Theorem~0.2]{Godelle}.
-Let us assume that the result is known for Artin groups of large type on at most $n$ generators with $n\geq 2$, and let $A_S$ be an Artin group of large type on $n + 1$ generators.
+Let us now assume that the result is known for Artin groups of large type on at most $n$ generators with $n\geq 2$, and let $A_S$ be an Artin group of large type on $n + 1$ generators.
 Let $X_S$ be its associated Artin complex.

 \emph{Claim 1.} Let $e_1,\dots, e_k$ be a combinatorial path $p$ in $X_S$.
 Then there exists a simplex $\Delta$ of $X_S$ containing the edge $e_k$ such that

 \emph{Proof of Claim 1.} We will prove the claim by induction on $k$.
 If $k=1$, $p$ is just the edge $e_1$ and the proof is trivial.
 Now suppose that the claim is true for $k$ and let us prove it for $k+1$.
 By applying the induction hypothesis to the subpath $e_1, \ldots, e_k$, we will then have